swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 WAT.

-Now it would seem you could adopt this architecture with a traditional JS MVC.
-But actually you couldn't, not without discarding much of the APIs they provide!
+Now it may appear you could adopt this architecture with a traditional JS MVC.
+But actually you couldn't, at least not without discarding much of the APIs they provide.
 You would need to ditch the event system.
 The View layer would need to replaced with React or something like it.
 And to get Om level rendering performance you need to switch all your data to immutable values.
 At which point you would